 Here at BlossomPure, we strive to ensure that everyone understands what our products are defined as.

 "Grass-fed" : This new and hotly contested term usually means animals are eating grass.
 However, they can be supplemented with grains and/or 'finished' on grain.
-Even the upcoming 'certified grass-fed' Ontario standard stipulate animals only need to have a 75% grass diet.
+Even the upcoming 'certified grass-fed' Ontario standards stipulate animals only need to have a 75% grass diet.

-What it means for us: When we say 100% grass-fed: our beef and lamb are out on pasture spring/summer/fall.
+What it means for us: When we say 100% grass-fed: we mean our beef and lamb are out on pasture spring/summer/fall.
 They eat only grass, no dried grains.
-In the winter, when they prefer to be in a barn (with open access to the outdoors) they are fed hayledge, which is dried grass.
+In the winter, when they prefer to be in a warm barn (with open access to the outdoors) they are fed hayledge, which is dried grass.

 "Pastured" or "Pasture Raised": (not to be confused with the word 'pasteurized') A traditional and sustainable agriculture method in which animals raised outdoors on pasture, with shelter provided in the winter months.